-G-III Apparel Group, Ltd. is offering 1,121,000 shares of our common stock and the selling stockholders identified in this prospectus are offering an additional 3,379,000 shares.
+G-III Apparel Group, Ltd. is offering 1,621,000 shares of our common stock and the selling stockholders identified in this prospectus are offering an additional 2,879,000 shares.
 We will not receive any of the proceeds from the sale of the shares sold by the selling stockholders.
-We have granted the underwriters a 30-day option to purchase up to an additional 675,000 shares from us to cover over-allotments, if any.
+We and some of the selling stockholders have granted the underwriters a 30-day option to purchase up to an additional 675,000 shares to cover over-allotments, if any.

-Our common stock is traded on the Nasdaq Global Market under the symbol "GIII."
-The last reported sale price on January 3,2007 was \$19.43 per share.
+Our common stock is traded on the Nasdaq Global Market under the symbol ''GIII.''
+The last reported sale price on March 8,2007 was \$20.90 per share.